GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

-Asian shares inched up on Tuesday, with Chinese shares making modest gains after a week-long holiday, though investors remained cautious over U.S.-China trade talks after President Donald Trump said a quick trade deal was unlikely.
+Asian shares inched up on Tuesday, with Chinese shares making decent gains after a week-long holiday, though investors remained cautious over U.S.-China trade talks after President Donald Trump said a quick deal was unlikely.
+European shares were expected to follow, with major European stock futures including pan-European Euro Stoxx 50 futures trading up 0.15%-0.2%.

 Taiwan's stock index gained 0.7% to hit five-month highs while Hong Kong shares extended gains after the territory's leader said she had no plans to use the emergency regulation ordinance to introduce other laws.
-Shanghai shares rose 0.3% after the week-long break though gains were led mainly by defensive shares ahead of the crucial trade talks.
+Shanghai shares rose 0.6% after the week-long break, though gains were led mainly by defensive shares ahead of the crucial trade talks.

 "This ongoing trade-war discussion is a much more secular theme rather than something that is going to be resolved in the next couple of days," said Maurice Meijers, a fixed-income portfolio manager at Dutch fund manager Robeco in Singapore.
 Meijers said he doesn't expect a sudden massive breakthrough that would give markets reason to rally.
 "That's very unlikely, I'll expect this to be an ongoing theme."

-In the currency market, the Turkish lira steadied for now after declining more than 2% on Monday over concerns about Ankara's planned incursion in northern Syria.
-Trump threatened to destroy Turkey's economy if Ankara takes a planned military strike in Syria too far even though the U.S. leader himself has opened the door for a Turkish incursion.
+In the currency market, the Turkish lira steadied after declining more than 2% on Monday over concerns about Ankara's planned incursion in northern Syria.
+Trump threatened to destroy Turkey's economy if Ankara takes a planned military strike in Syria too far even though the U.S. leader himself has opened the door for a Turkish incursion by his decision to withdraw U.S. troop from the area.

 The lira traded at 5.837 per dollar, near its weakest level since Sept.
 2. Major currencies were more range-bound.